Museum of the American Revolution

-The Museum of the American Revolution (formerly The American Revolution Center) is a museum in Philadelphia, Pennsylvania dedicated to telling the story of the American Revolution.
-The museum was opened to the public on April 19, 2017, the 242nd anniversary of the first battles of the war, at Lexington and Concord, on April 19, 1775.
+The Museum of the American Revolution, formerly The American Revolution Center, is a museum in Philadelphia, Pennsylvania dedicated to telling the story of the American Revolution.
+The museum was opened to the public on April 19, 2017, the 242nd anniversary of the Battles of Lexington and Concord, some of the battles of the American Revolutionary War, on April 19, 1775.

+The museum is located at 101 South Third St. in Philadelphia, the city that served as the revolutionary capital during America's founding.
+The site is across the street from the First Bank of the United States and two blocks from Independence Hall, the National Constitution Center, Second Bank of the United States, American Philosophical Society, Carpenters' Hall, and the Liberty Bell.

 Overview

-The museum owns a collection of several thousand objects including artwork and sculpture, textiles and weapons, manuscripts and rare books.
+The museum owns a collection of several thousand objects including artwork and sculpture, textiles and weapons, manuscripts, and rare books.
 Permanent and special exhibition galleries, theaters and large-scale tableaux portray the individuals and events and engage people in the history and continuing relevance of the American Revolution.

-Morris W. Offit serves as the chairman of the Board of the Directors.
+Philadelphia area media entrepreneur and philanthropist Gerry Lenfest served as chairman of the board of directors from 2005 until 2016 and was instrumental in launching the museum in 2017.
 Dr. R. Scott Stephenson was named president and CEO in November 2018.
-Philadelphia area media entrepreneur and philanthropist H. F. "Gerry" Lenfest served as chairman of the board of directors from 2005 until 2016 and was instrumental in leading the Museum to its opening in 2017.

-Location

-The museum is located in the historic heart of Philadelphia, the city that served as the headquarters of America's founding.
-The site is across the street from the First Bank of the United States and two blocks from Independence Hall, the National Constitution Center, Second Bank of the United States, American Philosophical Society, Carpenters' Hall, and the Liberty Bell.
+Morris W. Offit serves as the museum's current chairman.

 Design and construction

 The building was designed by Robert A.M.
 Stern Architects (RAMSA), and on June 12, 2012, RAMSA partner and Driehaus Prize winner Robert A. M. Stern unveiled designs for the permanent location.
 Groundbreaking for the museum occurred in fall 2014.

 The museum rises three stories above the street and, with a full basement, encompasses 118,000 total square feet, with 32,000 dedicated to exhibits and interpretive spaces.
 The first floor includes a museum shop and the Cross Keys Café which opens to the sidewalk.
 The first floor interior is organized around a skylit central interior court and features a cross-vaulted ticketing lobby, a multi-use theater and a changing exhibition gallery.
 The second floor features 18,000 square feet of galleries and a theater dedicated to the exhibition of George Washington's marquee tent.

 The museum's third floor offers rooms for events and two terraces overlooking the First Bank of the United States, Independence National Historical Park, and the Philadelphia skyline beyond.
 The museum is seeking Leadership in Energy and Environmental Design (LEED) Silver certification.

-The museum opened on 19 April 2017.

 Outdoor plaza

-The Museum's outdoor plaza opened on 25 September 2016.
-It is accessible to both museum visitors and to passersby, and feature dramatic installations of Revolutionary War artifacts, bronze sculpture, shaded seating, and – once the museum building opens, seasonal café seating.
+The museum's outdoor plaza opened on September 25, 2016.
+It is accessible to both museum visitors and to passersby, and features dramatic installations of Revolutionary War artifacts, bronze sculpture, shaded seating, and seasonal café seating.